frootlab/frootlab.github.io/_projects/aughra.md

 **Vivid Root** is a [Python](https://www.python.org/) based planned root server for the administration and orchestration of [Vivid Store](/projects/vivid/store.html) Clusters.
-Vivid Root is currently in a early planning stage.
+Vivid Root is currently in early planning stage.
 More information will follow soon.